Using the Android App Messaging SDK

 minSDKVersion

-- Add the Google services plugin to your module-level
+- Add the following dependencies to your top level build.gradle file:

-- Add the following dependencies to your module-level
+- Add the following plugins to your module level build.gradle file:

 Sync Now